 FOR PRICE PLEASE CONTACT – include item number below

-In his endeavors the Buddha then dressed himself in royal robes and adorned himself with jewels, after which he invited Shan Jambhupati Bronze Buddha statue to visit him.
+In his endeavors the Buddha then dressed himself in royal robes and adorned himself with jewels, after which he invited King Jambhupati to visit him.
 The Buddha then preached to him that worldly possessions were not important, and that spiritual attainment was much more important.
-On seeing the Buddha dressed in splendid attire and impressed by the teachings of the Buddha, King Jambupati renounced his throne and became a monk.
+On seeing the Buddha dressed in splendid attire, and impressed by the teachings of the Buddha, King Jambupati renounced his throne and became a monk.
 He eventually attained enlightenment.

 The Burmese version of the Jambhupati crowned Buddha written in a report in the “Archaeological Survey” – Burma” for the year ending 30th September, 1955 and published in 1961 explains the existence of the Crowned Buddha.
 It is clearly stated in the “Maha Parinibbana Sutta” that the Lord Buddha did not adorn himself with the royal regalia, such as the crown, necklaces, rings, bracelets and such.